-Level 2 behaviors are those behaviors not specifically enumerated in any other level in this Code of Conduct that cause significant disruption to the academic/student life environment or cause harm to self or others.
-In addition to lesser consequences, Level 2 behaviors may result in in-school suspension.
+Level 2 behaviors are those behaviors not specifically enumerated in any other level in this Code of Conduct that cause significant disruption to the academic/student life environment or cause harm to self suspension.

-Level 2 Behavior Interventions and Consequences 2.1 Inappropriate use of Clerc Center/GU computer or network (e.g., restricted websites, offensive email) Required: First offense: • Behavior intervention (K-2) 2.2 Sale or distribution of any item without authorization 0-1 day of ISS (3-5) depending on incident investigation 2.3 Unauthorized possession and/or use of over-the-counter medication or prescribed medication 1-2 days of ISS (6-8) Documentation (Incident Report) Meeting with counselor 2.4 Verbal, written, or physical threat to person or property (including intimidating postures) Parent/legal guardian contact 2.5 Obscene, seriously offensive, or abusive language or gestures Second offense: Behavior intervention (K-2) 0-2 days of ISS (3-5) depending 2.6 Insubordination, defined as repeated offenses of 1.10 on incident investigation 1-2 days of ISS (6-8) 2.7 Causing disruption on school/residential properties or at any KDES-sponsored or supervised activity Documentation (Incident Report) Parent/legal guardian contact Third offense: Refer to Level 3 Note: Second and third offenses apply to same behavior Optional/Recommended: Report to DPS/MPD (If is next to the behavior, then reporting to DPS/MPD is required.)
-2.8 Gambling 2.9 Discrimination or communicating slurs based on actual or perceived race, hearing status, personal appearance, color, sex, pregnancy, political affiliation, source of income, place of business, residence, religion, creed, ethnicity, national origin (including ancestry), citizenship status, physical or mental disability, age, marital status, family responsibilities, sexual orientation, gender, gender identity, veteran or military status (including special disabled veteran, Vietnam-era veteran, or recently separated veteran), predisposing genetic characteristics, domestic violence victim status, or any other protected category under applicable D.C. or federal law Report to other agencies as appropriate (i.e., CFSA) Parent/legal guardian conference Mentoring 2.10 Inappropriate sexual behavior including, but not limited to, physical touching of intimate body parts or self, consensual acts of affection or intimacy inappropriate to an educational setting, Conflict resolution/mediation Loss of privileges/membership Community service or any action or suggestion by one or more people involving the use or display of body parts generally referred to as "private"
+or others.
+In addition to lesser consequences, Level 2 behaviors ma Level 2 Behavior Interventions and 2.1 Inappropriate use of Clerc Center/GU computer or network (e.g., restricted websites, offensive email) Required: First offense: 2.2 Sale or distribution of any item without authorization Behavior inter0-1 day of ISS 2.3 Unauthorized possession and/or use of over-the-counter medication or prescribed medication on incident int 1-2 days of IS Documentatio 2.4 Verbal, written, or physical threat to person or property (including intimidating postures) Meeting with oParent/legal g 2.5 Obscene, seriously offensive, or abusive language or gestures Second offense: Behavior inter 0-2 days of IS 2.6 Insubordination, defined as repeated offenses of 1.10 on incident inv 2.7 Causing disruption on school/residential properties or at any KDES-sponsored or supervised activity 1-2 days of ISDocumentationParent/legal group 2.8 Gambling Third offense: • Refer to Level 2.9 Discrimination or communicating slurs based on actual or perceived race, hearing status, personal appearance, color, sex, pregnancy, political affiliation, source of income, place of business, residence, religion, creed, ethnicity, national origin Note: Second and thi same behavior assumes, recision, rengion, ereca, earmony, richertal engin Ontional/Basamman d Consequences ird offenses apply to

-- \2.11 Leaving school without permission - 2.12 Academic dishonesty - 2.13 Forgery/falsification of documentation - 2.14 Lying to or giving misleading information to teacher/staff

-2.15 Posting or distributing material or literature that is disrespectful, demeaning, humiliating, or damaging to students and/or staff.
-This includes posting material on the internet or sending material electronically (via social networking, email, pager, or cell phone)

-2.16 Engaging in behavior that demonstrates gang/neighborhood crew affiliation (e.g., displaying clothing or gestures associated with gangs)

-2.17 Bullying, or using humiliating or intimidating language or behavior including cyber bullying, including instigating bullying, behavior that is likely to encourage bullying

-2.18 Engaging in reckless behavior that may cause harm to self or others

-2.19 Extortion

-2.20 Fighting where there is no injury and no weapon

-\2.21 Trespassing

-2.22 Petty theft (value under \$50)

-2.23 Cutting and/or dying hair, body piercing, or tattooing on KDES property

-2.24 Accessory to level 3 behavior (e.g., withholding information, helping with planning)

-2.25 Unauthorized area on GU/Clerc Center campus

-2.26 Directing profanity or obscene/offensive gestures toward staff

-2.27 Possession or use of tobacco in any form

-2.28 Throwing objects that may cause injury or damage property

-2.29 Inappropriate bus behavior: Behavior which produces distractions or disturbances which interfere with the bus driver or creates unsafe conditions
+- rvention (K-2)

+- S (3-5) depending nvestigation

+- SS (6-8)

+- on (Incident Report)

+- counselor

+- guardian contact

+- rvention (K-2)

+- SS (3-5) depending vestigation

+- SS (6-8)

+- on (Incident Report)

+- guardian contact

+Optional/Recommended:

+- Report to DPS/MPD (If is next to the behavior, then reporting to DPS/MPD is required.) - Report to other agencies as appropriate (i.e., CFSA) - Parent/legal guardian conference - Mentoring

+- 2.10 Inappropriate sexual behavior including, but not limited to, physical touching of intimate body parts or self, consensual acts of affection or intimacy inappropriate to an educational setting, or any action or suggestion by one or more people involving the use or display of body parts generally referred to as "private" - 2.11 Leaving school without permission - 2.12 Academic dishonesty - 2.13 Forgery/falsification of documentation - 2.14 Lying to or giving misleading information to teacher/staff - 2.15 Posting or distributing material or literature that is disrespectful, demeaning, humiliating, or damaging to students and/or staff.
+This includes posting material on the internet or sending material electronically (via social networking, email, pager, or cell phone) - 2.16 Engaging in behavior that demonstrates gang/neighborhood crew affiliation (e.g., displaying clothing or gestures associated with gangs) - 2.17 Bullying, or using humiliating or intimidating language or behavior including cyber bullying, including instigating bullying, behavior that is likely to encourage bullying - 2.18 Engaging in reckless behavior that may cause harm to self or others - 2.19 Extortion - 2.20 Fighting where there is no injury and no weapon - 2.21 Trespassing - 2.22 Petty theft (value under \$50) - 2.23 Cutting and/or dying hair, body piercing, or tattooing on KDES property - 2.24 Accessory to level 3 behavior (e.g., withholding information, helping with planning) - 2.25 Unauthorized area on GU/Clerc Center campus - 2.26 Directing profanity or obscene/offensive gestures toward staff - 2.27 Possession or use of tobacco in any form - 2.28 Throwing objects that may cause injury or damage property